 Hey there, fellow hackers and pen testers!
-If you’re reading this article, you are passionate about staying ahead in the game and mastering the tools that help us win big in cybersecurity.
-Today, I will share a powerful technique that has been in my arsenal for quite some time now: tunneling traffic using Chisel, an SSH-based solution over HTTP.
+If you’re reading this article, you’re probably passionate about staying ahead in the game and mastering the tools that help us win big in cybersecurity.
+Today, I’ll be walking you through a powerful technique I’ve used in many red team engagements—tunneling traffic using Chisel, a lightweight tool that leverages HTTP to move SSH traffic across restricted networks.

 Chisel is a fast, reliable, and versatile tool that can help us bypass firewalls, intrusion detection systems, and other security measures by tunneling our traffic over HTTP.
 It’s an invaluable resource when you’re on a red team engagement or just exploring the boundaries of a network.